contaware/git-docs-notes/README.md

   git tag
   ```

-  - The `-n` option will also print annotation messages or commit messages for lightweight tags.
+  - The `-n` option shows the annotation message if available, otherwise the commit message.

 - Show: